Cathedral Historic District (Sioux Falls, South Dakota)

-The current owner of the Avery House in Sioux Falls is not explicitly stated in any search results.
-However, Kevin Tupy, founding partner of Cresten Capital, is associated with the property.
-He is not mentioned as the owner, but his firm, Cresten Capital, is based in Sioux Falls.
-The Avery House is not mentioned on Cresten Capital's website itself, nor is it listed as a property they own, but his connection to Sioux Falls and his firm's presence hear is notable.

 Location and architecture

 The Cathedral Historic District covers 14 blocks and the eastern half of 6 blocks just west of downtown Sioux Falls.
 It is roughly bounded to the south by West 10th Street, to the east by Spring Avenue, to the north by 4th Street, and to the west by Prairie Avenue.
 The district is built on an incline and slopes eastwards, towards downtown.